ian-a-beard/ian-a-beard.github.io/_posts/2025-03-26-picducanigou.md

     </div>
 </div>

-I think I'm listening to Björk at this point.
+I follow the main road to approach the farm from a different direction.
+I'm listening to Björk at this point.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">